pmndrs/react-use-measure/readme.md

 function App() {
   const [ref, bounds] = useMeasure()

-  // bound will contain the bounds of the referenced view
   // consider that knowing bounds is only possible *after* the view renders
   // so you'll get zero values on the first run and be informed later
-  // useMeasure is reactive and will respond to size changes of the view area

   return <div ref={ref} />
 }